AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/optimizing-aggregate-loading.md

 {% endtab %}
 {% tab title="Spring Boot AutoConfiguration" %}

-It is possible to define a custom `SnapshotTriggerDefinition` for an aggregate as a spring bean.
+It is possible to define a custom `SnapshotTriggerDefinition` for an aggregate as a Spring bean.
 In order to tie the `SnapshotTriggerDefinition` bean to an aggregate, use the `snapshotTriggerDefinition` attribute on `@Aggregate` annotation.
-Listing below shows how to define a custom `EventCountSnapshotTriggerDefinition` which will take a snapshot on each five hundredths event.
+Listing below shows how to define a custom `EventCountSnapshotTriggerDefinition` which will take a snapshot every 500 events.

 Note that a `Snapshotter` instance, if not explicitly defined as a bean already, will be automatically configured for you.
 This means you can simply pass the `Snapshotter` as a parameter to your `SnapshotTriggerDefinition`.